kennyfs/Notes/2024_Fall/HTML.md

 $k$ is a breakpoint if $m_{\mathcal{H}}(k)<2^k$, property: all $n>$minimum break point are break points.
 For some N, k inputs can be shattered by $\mathcal{H}\Leftrightarrow\ m_{\mathcal{H}}(N)=2^N$ For a set of hypotheses for a task, VC dimension=breakpoint-1, VC dimension means the last $n$ s.t. the hypotheses can shatter any possible N inputs.
-VC dimension can be understood as the strength of a set of hypotheses.
+VC dimension can be view as the strength of a set of hypotheses.

 It's proven that for $N\ge 2, k\ge 3$, $m_{\mathcal{H}}(N)\le N^{k-1}$